 You may have heard of people microchipping their pets, but have you microchipped your own?
-According to recent studies, over 10 million cats and dogs in the U.S. are reported lost or stolen every year.
+According to recent studies, over 10 million cats and dogs in the USA are reported lost or stolen every year.
 One in three pets will get lost during their lifetime, and 9 out of 10 don’t return home.
-Should your pet become lost, it is crucial that he have proper identification to increase the chances of him being returned to you.
+Should your pet become lost, it is crucial that they have proper identification to increase the chances of them being returned to you.

 Though collars and ID tags can be helpful, they aren’t always a reliable form of identification since they can easily fall off or become hard to read over time, leaving your beloved pet among the other unidentified lost strays at shelters.
 This can easily be prevented by the use of microchips.